keu/docs/astro/deploy-code.md

 - When you run `astro deploy --dags`, the workers and schedulers in your Deployment will pick up your changes gracefully and will not restart.
 This results in a more efficient use of running workers and no downtime for your Deployment.
 - You can have different sets of users deploy project changes versus DAG changes.
 See [DAG-based workflows](ci-cd.md#dag-based-workflows) for how you can set this up in your CI/CD pipelines.

-### Enable DAG-only deploys
+### Enable DAG-only deploys on a Deployment

+Before you complete this setup, ensure that you have access to the Deployment's Astro project and can trigger deploys from your current computer.

-1. Run the following command:
+1. Run the following command to enable the feature:

     ```sh
     astro deployment update --dag-deploy enable
     ```

-2. When the prompt appears in the Astro CLI, select a Deployment where you want to enable the feature.
-Running tasks will not be interrupted and new tasks will continue to be scheduled.
+2. When the prompt appears in the Astro CLI, select the Deployment where you want to enable the feature.
+Running tasks will not be interrupted, but new tasks will not be scheduled until you trigger your first DAG-only deploy.
+3. Open your Deployment's Astro project.
+4. Run the following command finalize the setup and trigger a DAG-only deploy to your Deployment:

+    ```sh
+    astro deploy --dags
+    ```

+    If you don't trigger a deploy after enabling the feature, your Deployment cannot schedule new tasks.

 To disable the DAG-only deploy feature, contact [Astronomer support](https://cloud.astronomer.io/support).